 - Sudden changes in a child's behavior may also be a sign that support is needed (ex. an outgoing child becomes withdrawn and sad).

 How do I know if I need help as a parent?

 Many parents feel isolated when it comes to raising their children.
 They may not have had exposure to children until they became parents, and are baffled about how to respond to their child's many demands and needs.
 Or they may never have imagined how difficult being a parent can be.

 Parents cannot be all things to their children.
 They certainly cannot solve all their children's problems alone.
 By seeking therapy, parents have the opportunity to think together with a trained professional about their and their child's needs and problems.
 This helps develop parenting skills exponentially!
-Child therapists like myself have an expertise in parenting, child development, child psychology and child behavior.
+Child therapists like myself have expertise in parenting, child development, child psychology, and child behavior.
 We can provide individualized guidance on how to parent your child, and help you see things from a different perspective.
 This is especially important when parents feel stuck in relational patterns from their own childhood.

 This is how you know that you need help as a parent:

 - You have questions or concerns about your child's behavior.

 - You are looking for guidance on parenting.

 - You feel frustrated and aggravated as a parent, and want to know how to have a more satisfying relationship with your child.

 What are the skills I will learn from therapy?